du1388/3d-radnet/README.md

 model = RadNet_resnet3d(input_shape=(32,192,192))
 print(model.summary())
 ```
-To test network, you can run the bash script or windows .bat script to test the network on the testing data and collect the performances in the ```outputs``` directory.
+To test network, you can run the bash script or windows bat script to test the network on the testing data and collect the performances in the ```outputs``` directory.
 ```
 test_example.sh
 test_example.bat
 ```
-## Todo list
+## Future updates
-- Du
+As one of the main object is to provide to
+- Compile and process images to
+- Train model with different backbone network architecture.
+- Relsease a compiled DICOM Metadata and headers of the TCIA dataset to faciliate research and development on improving the data mining and label generation.